-But none of these fears were realised.
+But none of these fears was realised.
 My co-citizens, although they knew nothing about Peer Mediation, welcomed this project with enthusiasm and a lively curiosity to learn more about it.

-Four public local services co-operated (The Department for Education of the Municipality of Trikala, the Regional Schools Commission, Primary and Secondary Education Regional Departments, the Volunteer Team of Trikala) and, one very rainy Friday, on 18th of March 2016, the dream came true.
+Four local public services co-operated (The Department for Education of the Municipality of Trikala, the Regional Schools Commission, Primary and Secondary Education Regional Departments, the Volunteer Team of Trikala) and, one stormy Friday, on 18th of March 2016, the dream came true.

 More than 300 people attended the conference that was held and learned about the values and skills that Peer Mediation instils in children’s hearts.
-In addition, more than 130 teachers were trained (in two different workshops) to put the program into practice.
+Besides, more than 130 teachers were trained (in two different workshops) to put the program into practice.

 And where can you find a better place to do that than Greece, a place full of contradictions but with people who do have in their genes the cells of democracy, conciliation, compassion, fairness and freedom.